Information for visiting students

 Video: Study at JGU Mainz

-- Winter term: From the end of October until the end of February
+- Winter term: From the end of October until the middle of February

-- Summer term: From the end of April until the end of July
+- Summer term: From the middle of April until the end of July

 More detailed information on important deadlines and dates may be viewed here.